jurteam/mvp-smart-contract/JUR Protocol Specification.md

 In order to initialise a Jur Agreement Contract, two parties (Party A and Party B) must agree on the following state:

-  - Party A (encoded as an Ethereum address)
+  - Party A (encoded as a VeChainThor address address)
-  - Party B (encoded as an Ethereum address)
+  - Party B (encoded as a VeChainThor address address)
   - Agreement (details of the contractual agreement between Party A and Party B, encoded as a hash of arbitrary data stored off-chain)
   - Dispersal (encoded as a pair `[disperseA, disperseB]` denominated in JUR, where `disperseA` / `disperseB` are the amounts returned to Party A and B respectively on completion of the contract)
   - Escrowed Funds (encoded as a pair `[fundingA, fundingB]` denominated in JUR, where `fundingA` / `fundingB` are the amounts to be funded by Party A and B respectively)